 If you or a loved one has suffered an electric shock injury after coming in contact with a power line, consult with an electric shock injury lawyer.
 In these types of cases, damages can be pursued against the utility company due to its negligence.

-Having the experience of handling electrical shock cases is important and helps us do the best job possible for our clients.
+Having experience in handling electrical shock cases is important and helps us do the best job possible for our clients.
 Contact our office today to schedule a free case review.